Silica Dust Health Hazards and Protection

-- health and safety guidelines for your workplace and installation sites, including the specific measures that have been employed to protect workers from exposure to RCS, such as engineering controls, safe work procedures, PPE and RPE
+- health and safety guidelines for your workplace and installation sites, including the specific measures that have been employed to protect workers from exposure to RCS dust, such as engineering controls, safe work procedures, PPE and RPE

-Health and safety training should be performed on a regular basis, at least annually.
+Health and safety training should be performed on a regular basis.
 Health and safety guidelines and regulatory requirements can vary over time and it is important to ensure that your workers are aware of any changes in regulations.

 COMPULSORY TRAINING ATTENDANCE